What is the value in getting a diagnosis for neurodivergence?

 Connect with others 🔗

 By better understanding yourself and the experiences you have had, a diagnosis might encourage you to connect with other neurodivergent people.
-There are lots of forums and online communities that you can access to meet and speak to people who have similar experiences to you, although you don’t need a formal diagnosis for this.
+There are lots of forums and online communities, such as Noetic’s community, that you can access to meet and speak to people who have similar experiences to you, although you don’t need a formal diagnosis for this.

 Why might some people not want a diagnosis?